 Energy Intelligence has announced that Amin Nasser, President and Chief Executive Officer of Saudi Aramco, has been named as Energy Intelligence’s Energy Executive of the Year for 2020.
 He was chosen by a selection committee made up of top global energy industry executives, and he is the 24th winner of this highly-regarded, peer-selected honor.
-The award will be presented to Nasser during the inaugural Energy Intelligence Forum.
+The award will be presented to Nasser at a gala dinner on October 13, at the close of the first day of the inaugural Energy Intelligence Forum conference in London.

 Nasser distinguished himself by stewarding Aramco through the unprecedented attacks on the Abqaiq processing plant and Khurais oil field last September.
 Through his leadership, Aramco was able to swiftly restore output with minimal disruption to customers, helping the company get through the industry-defining incident with flying colors.